 Kohli is notoriously proud that since 2006 he has never relied on bank debt or third-party investors for his Kohli Ventures investment vehicle, which is managed on Kohli’s behalf by expert wealth managers in Europe and Asia.

 In 2014 Kohli Ventures ventured back into the e-commerce sector by wholly acquiring dynacart, an online payments provider.
-The company has since grown exponentially as it has expanded into online marketplaces and B2B services, generating the greater proportion of Kohli’s present day income.
+The company has since grown exponentially as it has expanded into online marketplaces and B2B services.
 “I take a lot of income from traditional investment assets and real estate, but dynacart has also turned into an amazing yield play far beyond my initial expectations.
 It’s an intelligence-driven enterprise that converts high levels of cash from a relatively lean worldwide operation” says Kohli.

 “I also have an array of other investments through Kohli Ventures, some of which are doing very nicely indeed” says Kohli, “but I don’t publicise my connection to them because the focus should be on the founders at those companies, and having my name attached can be more of a hindrance”.